 Digital assets have become quite popular recently and are likely to expand more, with countries and governments recognizing their value.
 For example, the Indian government has announced the launch of the Digital Rupee.
-In addition, according to a report by Statista, total revenue in the digital assets space is likely to be US$37,240.00 million for the current year and forecasted to reach US$82,710.00 million by the year 2027 at a 17.30% CAGR growth.
-For the same period, the number of users is also expected to increase to 412.18 million.
+In addition, according to a report by Statista, total revenue in the digital assets space is likely to be US$37,240.00 million for the current year.
+And they forecast it to reach US$82,710.00 million by the year 2027 at a 17.30% CAGR growth.
+For the same period, they also expect the number of users to increase to 412.18 million.
 Well, the numbers speak for themselves and tell the story of growth we are yet to witness.

 1. What are digital assets?

-Anything that is stored online and holds a certain value can be called digital assets, i.e., documents, photos, videos, etc. From an investment perspective, assets based on blockchain are classified as digital assets.
+Anything that you store online and holds a certain value is a digital asset, i.e., documents, photos, videos, etc. From an investment perspective, assets based on blockchain are classified as digital assets.
 Cryptocurrencies and NFTs are two popular examples of digital assets.

 2. Do Bitcoins come under digital assets?

 Yes.
 Because Bitcoins are cryptocurrencies, and cryptocurrencies are a type of digital asset.
 Thus, Bitcoin is one of the digital assets.
-Even NFTs can be considered as digital assets.
-They act as valuable assets that can be bought and sold.
+Even NFTs are digital assets.
+They act as valuable assets that you can buy and sell.

 3. Are digital assets stored on the blockchain?